danpanaite/flutternome/README.md

 # flutternome

-Music grid instrument inspired by the Tonematrix and the Monome.
+Music grid instrument inspired by the Tonematrix and the Monome grid.

 ![screenshot](screenshots/screenshot.png)